-Production Sandwich Engineering Course is accredited by the National Board of Accreditation (NBA) (AICTE)
+Production Sandwich Engineering Course is provisionally accredited for Two years in 2013 by the National Board of Accreditation (NBA) (AICTE)

 UG: Intake 60

 Production Engineering is a specialized branch of Mechanical Engineering which deals with Engineering Materials, Machining Science, Welding, Forming, Casting, CAD/CAM/CIM, Tool Design, Process Engineering & Tooling, Mechatronic, Operations Research, Economics, Finance, Accounting, Costing, Entrepreneurship Development & Modern practices like TQM, BPR, Concurrent Engineering, Lean Manufacturing, JIT, TPM, SCM, etc. This is a unique branch of engineering in which a balanced approach is given towards basic branch of Mechanical Engineering and Management Science.
 Candidates having creative, innovative mind, sound technical knowledge, analytical skills, & processing excellent leadership qualities will probably find Production engineering as a challenging & lucrative career.
 The Production Engineers are employed by Manufacturing, Automobile, Management Consultancies, Finance & Investment Consultancies, Construction, Jewelers, Refining, Service industries, etc.